 Creating a relationship vision, like any other vision for life or business, has the potential to move you forward in life as a couple and support you in a satisfying partnership.
 When this vision in based on your personal values, the things that give meaning to your life, it will also ignite and bring more meaning to you as a couple.
 You can do this any time, the sooner the better.

 By creating a vision you make clear what you want.
 You are describing in words what you can see, feel, hear and smell, based on your values and purpose.
 This vision can be a one-year, three-year, five-year or ten-year vision.

 How can we create our Relationship Vision?

 It is an advantage if both partners equally desire to create more meaning and put the time aside to work on a relationship vision.
 It is also possible to create a relationship vision if you are still single and want to imagine the kind of partnership you want to invite into your life.

 Step 1: Identify your personal values

 Values are those things that truly matter most to you.
 It might be honesty, openness, creativity, freedom, etc. Start by making a list of the 20-50 most important values for you and rate them from 1 to 5, 1 being very important, 5 being less important.
 Notice all the values scored as 1 or 2 and make a list of the top five core values that you cherish the most.

 Step 2: Identify your relationship values

 Relationship values are those things that truly matter most to you in regards to your relationship and your partner.
 Do this alone before sharing with your partner.
-Do it in the same way as you came up with your personal values but remember that there are specific relationship values which you might like to add, for example: intimacy, creating a family together, physical proximity etc.
+Do it in the same way as you came up with your personal values but remember that there are specific relationship values that you might like to add, for example, intimacy, creating a family together, physical proximity etc.

 Step 3: Compare your personal and your relationship values